The-Alphabet-Cartel/ash-dash/docs/wiki/future/ash-vault/roadmap.md

 | Recovery | Ad-hoc | Documented runbook |
 | Monitoring | None | Health endpoints + Discord alerts |

+### Current Status

+Ash-Vault v5.0 is **complete** and running on the Syn VM.
+All 5 phases implemented in a single day.
+Backup jobs are scheduled and operational.

 ---

 ## 🏗️ Architecture Overview